 Both responsive and adaptive design attempt to optimize the user experience across different devices, adjusting for different viewport sizes, resolutions, usage contexts, control mechanisms, and so on.

-Responsive design works on the principle of flexibility.
-The idea is that a single fluid design based upon media queries, flexible grids, and responsive images can be used to create a user experience that flexes and changes based on a multitude of factors.
-The primary benefit is that each user experiences a consistent design.
-One drawback is a slower load time.
+Responsive design works on the principle of flexibility - a single fluid website that can look good on any device.
+Responsive websites use media queries, flexible grids, and responsive images to create a user experience that flexes and changes based on a multitude of factors.